isomerpages/nlb-biblioasia/pages/Key Milestones in the History of Cathay Cinema.md

 The Cathay Restaurant subsequently opened in 1940, and the apartment block in 1941. [^4]

 #### World War II
 In 1941, Cathay Building was rented to the colonial government and the Malayan Broadcasting Corporation.
-The latter continued to broadcast updates of the war during the Japanese invasion, and the cinema screened its last movie before the British surrender on 15 February 1942.
-The building was also used a temporary Red Cross casaulty station.[^5]
+The latter continued to broadcast updates of the war during the Japanese invasion, and the cinema was used as a shelter in the last days before the Japanese Occupation.[^5]

 <img src="/images/Cathay/Cathay-1941.jpg">
 <div style="background-color: white;">Cathay Building, 1941. <i>Chung Shui Ken Collection, PictureSG, National Library, Singapore</i></div>